-USA celebrates med school match day - Lagniappe Mobile
+USA celebrates med school Match Day - Lagniappe Mobile

 “This is a huge milestone for her family and for mine,” Garrison said.
 “It has been an incredible journey.”

-Graduates of McGill-Toolen Catholic High School, Dekle said she and Garrison are excited to be staying in Mobile.
+Both graduates of McGill-Toolen Catholic High School, Dekle said she and Garrison are excited to be sticking around in Mobile.

 “It feels incredible,” she said.
 “We couldn’t be happier to stay in Mobile.”

-Dala Eloubeidi, a Birmingham native, said she has visited the state of Michigan in the past, but due to COVID-19 restrictions was not able to visit Ann Arbor before being matched to the University of Michigan for residency.
+Dala Eloubeidi, a Birmingham native, said she has visited Michigan in the past, but due to COVID-19 restrictions was not able to visit Ann Arbor before being matched to the University of Michigan for residency.

 As for the pandemic’s impact on the future internal medicine doctor, Eloubeidi said she has missed the personal touch that is important while practicing medicine.